medo64/Medo.Uuid7/README.md

 ## Usage

-To generate a new database-friendly UUID, simply call `NewUuid7` method:
+To generate a new database-friendly UUID v7, simply call `NewUuid7` method:
 ```csharp
 using System;
 using Medo;